python/mypy/mypyc/doc/getting_started.rst

 Compile and run a program
 -------------------------

-Let's compile a classic micro-benchmark, recursive fibonacci.
+Let's now compile a classic micro-benchmark, recursive fibonacci.
 Save this file as ``fib.py``:

 .. code-block:: python